Led Zeppelin IV: Critical reception

 Steven Hyden observed in 2018 that the album's popularity had given rise to a reflexive bias against it from both fans and critics.
 "There are two unwritten laws" about the album, he wrote.
-The first was that a listener must claim a track from side two, the "deep cuts with credibility" side, was his or her favorite, and the second was that one should never say it was their favorite among the band's albums.
+The first was that a listener must claim a track from side two, the "deep cuts with credibility" side, was his or her favourite, and the second was that one should never say it was their favourite among the band's albums.
 He blamed this later tendency for why "rock critics who try too hard always make a case for In Through the Out Door being Zeppelin's best."
 The band members themselves, he noted, also seemed to prefer performing the songs from side two in their solo shows.
+In 2022, Jenna Scaramanga of Guitar World asserted that "Led Zeppelin IV is not just the greatest guitar album of the 70s, but the benchmark for every guitar band ever since."

 Accolades

 In 2000, Led Zeppelin IV was named the 26th-greatest British album in a list by Q magazine.
 In 2002, Spin magazine's Chuck Klosterman named it the second-greatest metal album of all time and said that it was "the most famous hard-rock album ever recorded" as well as an album that unintentionally created metal—"the origin of everything that sounds, feels, or even tastes vaguely metallic".
 In 2000 it was voted number 42 in Colin Larkin's All Time Top 1000 Albums.
 In 2003, the album was ranked number 66 on Rolling Stone magazine's list of "The 500 Greatest Albums of All Time", then re-ranked number 69 in a 2012 revised list, and re-ranked 58 in a 2020 revised list.
 It was also named the seventh-best album of the 1970s in a list by Pitchfork.
 In 2016, Classic Rock magazine ranked Led Zeppelin IV as the greatest of all Zeppelin albums.